cseAtIITK/admissions-website/src/faq.md

 ## When are the tests/interviews?

+M.Tech admissions:
-For selection to our M.Tech program, the interviews and tests are held in the beginning of May.
+:   For selection to our M.Tech program, the interviews and tests are
+    usually held in the beginning of May.

 Ph.
+D admissions:

-D candidates are selected two times a year, once in the month of December and once in May.
+:   Ph.D selections happens twice an year, once in the month of December
+    and once in May.
 In addition, for exceptional Ph.D candidates, we conduct walk-in interviews all through the year.
 You have to arrange for the dates in advance.

 Look out for announcements on our [homepage](/)